-Syphilis is an infection of the penis, vagina, anus or mouth caused by the bacterium Treponema pallidum.
-This bacterium is passed on via the mucus membranes during unprotected sex.
-The bacteria get into the blood and can spread to other organs.
+Syphilis is an infection of the penis, vagina, anus or mouth caused by the bacterium treponema pallidum.
+This bacterium is passed on via the mucus membranes during unprotected sex, getting into the blood and potentially spreading to other organs.

 If untreated, syphilis may progress to the third stage after two years.
 Infections will begin to damage the internal organs, skin and bones, which may lead to meningitis and paralysis.

 It is very important that syphilis is treated as quickly as possible.
-If you suspect you have syphilis it is essential that you either test yourself or get tested.
-Make sure to also notify your (former) sex partner(s).
+If you suspect you have syphilis, it is essential that you either test yourself or get tested.
+Make sure to also notify any current and former sexual partners.
 In general, syphilis can be treated effectively with antibiotics.